Tag: Javascript

 • Auto-reloading (safe-write) issues of application development servers

 I have discovered new module bundler for developing applications in JavaScript.
 It’s called Parcel.js and my initial impressions are positive.
-That’s what I tweeted about it: Take a look at @parceljs if you are looking for fast #webpack alternative with no config (supports features associated with a good module bundlers). https://t.co/ad4AVaWGXE #javascript — Jernej (@jernejsila)…
+That’s what I tweeted about it: https://twitter.com/jernejsila/status/962262223967186944 Parcel is a web application bundler, differentiated by its developer experience.
+It offers blazing fast performance utilizing multicore processing, and requires zero configuration.
+Basically a fast Webpack alternative…

 • Input validation with Folktale